gabriel-xiong/FocusGuard/README.md

 - The app uses NPU first but can fall back to GPU or CPU for reliability.
 - Social features are optional; focus detection and app blocking do not require network access.
 - The current app icon is Android's built-in compass icon.

+## Built At

+Google x Qualcomm Developer Hackathon.
+In collaboration with Rayan Ahmed, Sanjiv Saravanan, and Sual Harun.

 ## References